hismastersvoice/BLEScanner/README.md

 - UDP IP / Port can be set in the WebUI
 - location can be changed in the WebUI (has impact to MQQT/UDP Topic)
 - SystemInformation shows WiFi RSSI
-- SystemInformation Developemnt shows more Information e.g. Temp / CPU Infos / more Memory Infos
+-  **Next release** SystemInformation Developemnt shows more Information e.g. Temp / CPU Infos / more Memory Infos
 - Changes in the WebUI.
 Deactivated div will be hide to get a better overview.
 Some color changes.
+- **Next release** OTA download change to offer ready .bin files for ESP32 / ESP32-C3 / ESP32-S3